infocyde/VideoFrameExtractor/README.md

 7. type `streamlit run .\app.py` (or whatever your relative path is)

 If everything worked a web window will start, you can drag a video file on the drag spot, and after a few moments the first and last frame of the video will be extracted.

+Currently the original video and the extracted first and last frames are saved in a folder in the same directory called 'uploaded_videos'